(Continuation of the previous text)

 That day, we drove for nearly five hours in total.
 In the morning, we crossed the Hangzhou Bay Bridge (35 kilometers long) in heavy rain from Haining to visit the Jiang family residence in Xikou, then continued on to Linhai, Taizhou.

-Upon arriving at the restaurant, the counter and tanks were filled with various seafood, which truly opened our eyes as Beijing diners; it was indeed as famous as advertised!
+Upon arriving at the restaurant, the counter and tanks were filled with various seafood, which truly opened our eyes as Beijing diners; this place certainly lived up to its reputation!

 This is the special sand drill introduced by Brother Qingjie, who has millions of fans.
 We had to order this dish.